redhuntlabs/KubeStalk/README.md

 You can control the number of hosts to scan simultanously using the `--concurrency` flag.
 The default value is set to 5.

 #### Output
 The output is written to a CSV filea and can be controlled by the `--output` flag.

-A sample of the output is as belows:
+A sample of the CSV output rendered in markdown is as belows:

 |host                       |path |issue                       |type          |severity                      |
 |---------------------------|-----|----------------------------|--------------|------------------------------|